NVIDIA/hpc-container-maker/RECIPES.md

   defined, the source in the local build context will be used rather than downloading the source from the web.

+- `mpi`: Boolean flag to specify whether to build with MPI support enabled.
+The default is False.

 - `ospackages`: List of OS packages to install prior to configuring and building.
 The default values are `file`, `make`, and `wget`.